 Answers to Your Questions about Using Backblaze for Cloud Storage

-A Note From Lisa About Backblaze for Genealogy
+A Note from Lisa About Backblaze and Genealogy

 “You’ve heard me talk about Backblaze on the podcast, and why it’s my first choice when it comes to backing up my precious genealogy research and personal files.
 I met their CEO Gleb Budman at Rootstech and after lots of research, I decided that Backblaze was the best cloud backup service out there!
 Maybe you’re still on the fence about it or maybe you’ve been putting it off, unsure of how complicated it is to set up or if it’s really worth the cost.
 So I got in touch with our friends over at Backblaze and we’ve set up a special offer for those of you have not yet begun protecting your data.”